 Frequently Asked Questions (FAQs)

 Mead, also known as “honeywine,” is a broad category of alcoholic beverages fermented from honey.
 Likewise, cider is the alcoholic beverage fermented from apples.

 In this context, fermentation is the process by which yeast convert sugars to ethanol and carbon dioxide.
 All alcoholic beverages start with fermentation.

-How are meads and ciders different from beer and wine?
-These different terms come from the source of sugar.
-Actually, the easiest way to think about meads and ciders is to compare them to other alcoholic beverages, both known and unknown:
+The different names basically come from the source of sugar.
+Actually, the easiest way to think about meads and ciders is to compare them to other alcoholic beverages, both well known and relatively unknown:

 |Sugar source||Resulting drink|